The Great Glen Way: Fort William to Inverness

-The Great Glen Way is often walked in 4 or 5 days by those undertaking an average distance of 13 miles a day.
+The Great Glen Way is most often walked in 4 or 5 days by those undertaking an average distance of 13 miles a day.
 However, it can be completed in 3 days if a mileage of around 20 miles a day is undertaken on two days.
 There are Independent Hostels in Fort William, in three locations on the banks of Loch Ness and Inverness and along the Great Glen Way that provide self catering accommodation with meals and cater specifically for long distance walkers and mountain bikers on the trail.

 Most people walking the Great Glen Way start in Fort William, which has the train station on the West Highland Line and plenty of coach and bus links.
 There is a choice of accommodation in Independent Hostels in Fort William all an easy walk from the town centre.
 BANK STREET LODGE and FORT WILLIAM BACKPACKERS offer good value accommodation in the town centre.
 Or Coorie Doon is a self catering luxury cabin just north of the town.